Transkribus/TranskribusDU/usecases/ABP/TABLE/README.txt

 ----------------------------------------------------------------------------------------------------
 METHOD
-We use here the CRF and multi-type CRF supervised methods.
+We use here the graph CRF and multi-type graph CRF supervised methods.

 For CRF, we only consider text lines to create the CRF grap nodes.
 Edges denote an horizontal or vertical neighborohood between two text lines.
 For multi-type CRF, we additionally consider the graphical lines as CRF nodes.
 We therefore have 2 types of nodes in our graph, and consequently 4 types of edges.
 In addition to the edges defined above between text lines, we create the edges due to the same neighborhood relation ship between text lines and graphical lines, and vice-versa, and among graphical lines.
+The single-type CRF graph is a sub-graph of the multi-type CRF graph.

 Features for nodes and edges are essentially geometric ones.
 We do not use the textual content of text lines.
 In particular, we produce the same sort of features for graphical lines and text lines.

 ----------------------------------------------------------------------------------------------------
 EVALUATION
 We run a 10-folds cross-validation.
+Each fold contains several documents.
+We then compute the standard precision and recall per node label per fold.
+We then compare the F1 measure of each method.

 ----------------------------------------------------------------------------------------------------
 SCRIPT to reproduce the results (RR)